 Tell visually driven stories about global issues

-Each year the MJ-school takes a group of students to an international location for a week of filming and photography to create a multimedia project exploring the social, political, economic and cultural issues of the area.
+Each year the Hussman School takes a group of students to an international location for a week of filming and photography to create a multimedia project exploring the social, political, economic and cultural issues of the area.
 In previous years students have produced projects in Thailand, Mexico City and the Galapagos Islands.

 The research field sites hosted by the UNC Institute for the Environment provide a semester’s worth of environmental study that includes courses, an internship and a Capstone group research project.

 There are four field sites in North Carolina, as well as three international field sites:

 - The Sustainable Triangle field site provides coursework to fulfill a sustainability minor while exploring local sustainability efforts.